Activities to Keep Your Dog Busy

 by Frances McCaskill

-Dogs are social, active creatures that like people need attention, activity, structure and in many cases a job!
+Dogs are social, active creatures and like people need attention, activity, structure and in many cases a job!
 Without daily interaction with your dog trouble will ensue!
-Bored and neglected dogs get frustrated which can manifest itself in a variety of ways to include acting out with behavior problems by being destructive in the home, not to mention health issues such as being over weight and depressed.
+Bored and neglected dogs get frustrated which can manifest itself in a variety of ways including: being destructive in the home, and health issues such as obesity, excessive paw licking and depression.

 A while ago I adopted a nine-year-old Queensland Heeler who was clearly down in the dumps.
 She had spent the last few years left to her own devices in the back yard, excluded from family life in the house, she was only walked occasionally.
 She was overweight, her coat was dull and she seemed older than her years.
 My heart went out to this girl, especially when I found out in addition to being in bad condition she suffered from acute separation anxiety .